savostin/task/README.md

 Both frontend and backend systems are developed using Node.js.
 They can share code base, data structures, etc. The tecnology and frameworks used in the process are marked with __bold__ font.
 Time spent on this coding challenge: __10 hours__.

-### Future considerations and things to improve:

-* Change the way the JWT token is maintained at client side.
-It's potentially [insecure](https://www.rdegges.com/2018/please-stop-using-local-storage/) to store it in the local storage.
-This is subject to the project security requirements.
-* Introduce proper CRUD / RESTful API architecture combined with other API calls required for the Dashboard.
-* Move to a more solid framework, like [JSON:Api](https://jsonapi.org/)
-* In the backend, it makes sense to move user-related functionality to the dashboard level, as it might be required for other dashboard blocks.
-* Extensive error handling.
-There are still some potential flows with unhandled errors.
-* Deal with session expiration.
-Depending on project requirements, issue a warning and log user out after X minutes of inactivity.
-* Introduce a registration page in the frontend and a logout routime in both backend and frontend.
-* Add more unit tests.
-* Optimise frontend for screens resolution less than 1200 px wide.

 ### More details:
 * [Backend](api/)
 * [Frontend](webapp/)